Create a Website Account - Manage notification subscriptions, save form progress and more.

 Everyone operating a burglar alarm system inside the City of Miami Gardens city limits is required to register their alarm system, with the exception of government buildings.

-This can be accomplished by either coming in person to the Records Unit located at 18611 NW 27 Avenue, Miami Gardens, FL, filling out the registration form and paying the $37.00 fee during its hours of operation or the alarm application can be completed by going online to www.crywolfservices.com/miamigardensfl.
+This can be accomplished by either coming in person to the Records Unit located at 18611 NW 27 Avenue, Miami Gardens, FL, filling out the registration form and paying the $37 fee during its hours of operation or by completing the alarm application online.

 Make sure that you immediately report your false alarm to your alarm company so they can cancel with police dispatch prior to police arrival.
 Ensure that everyone in your household or business has been properly trained on your alarm system.
 Make sure your alarm system is in good working order and inspected periodically by your alarm company.